Asset allocation strategy

 Matching portfolio

-The Plan’s liabilities, which consist of the payments promised to Plan members, are very affected by interest rate fluctuations.
+The Plan's liabilities, which consist of the payments promised to Plan members, are significantly affected by interest rate fluctuations.
 To effectively close the gap between assets and liabilities, the portfolio includes securities that are sensitive to interest rate fluctuations, such as fixed-income securities and other derivatives.